maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-Upon receiving a request to update a service Instance registration status, the service will access its database to validate that the Instance ID provided is indeed valid.
+Upon receiving a request to update a service Instance registration status, the MSR will access its database to validate that the Instance ID provided is indeed valid.
 If that is the case, the status of the retrieved Instance entry will be updated.
 The MSR will finally respond with the outcome of the update operation, if successful or not.

 #### Operation Parameters
 <!--